GAYATHRI1006/Password_Generator_App/README.md

-# React Strong Password Generator App
+# React Strong Password Generator

 A simple and secure password generator built using React.
 Customize the password by selecting character types and desired length.